English national identity

+Scholars disagree on the history and nature of a distinct English national identity.

 According to some scholars, a national identity of the English as the people or ethnic group dominant in England can be traced to the Anglo-Saxon period.
-For Lindy Brady and Marc Morris, Bede's Ecclesiastical History of the English People and the construction of Offa's Dyke exemplifies the establishment of such an identity as early as AD 731, becoming a national identity with the unification of the Kingdom of England in the ninth and tenth centuries, and changing status once again in the eleventh century after the Norman Conquest, when Englishry came to be the status of the subject indigenous population.
+For Lindy Brady and Marc Morris, Bede's Ecclesiastical History of the English People and the construction of Offa's Dyke demonstrate early English identity as early as AD 731, and the unification of the Kingdom of England in the ninth and tenth centuries establish it as a national identity.
+They make the argument that, after the Norman Conquest, in the thirteenth century (and possibly earlier), this identity was codified into law, when Anglo-Saxons were given second-class citizen status as Englishry.
 Similarly, Adrian Hastings considers England to be the oldest example of a "mature nation", and links the development of this nationhood to the Christian Church and spread of written popular languages to existing ethnic groups.

 In contrast, John Breuilly rejects the notion these examples constituted "national" identity and criticizes the assumption that continued usage of a term such as 'English' means continuity in its meaning.
 Patrick J. Geary agrees, arguing names were adapted to different circumstances by different powers and could convince people of continuity, even if radical discontinuity was the lived reality.
 Geary also rejects the conflation of early medieval and contemporary group identities as a myth, arguing it is a mistake to conclude continuity based on the recurrence of names and that historians fail to recognize the differences between earlier ways of perceiving group identities and more contemporary attitudes, stating they are "trapped in the very historical process we are attempting to study".
 Krishan Kumar also points out that Bede's 'English' did not refer to a unified people, but rather "still diverse groups of Angles, Saxons, Jutes and others with distinct ethnicities".

-From the eighteenth century, the terms 'English' and 'British' began to be seen as interchangeable to many of the English.
-While the official United Kingdom census does record ethnicity, English/Welsh/Scottish/Northern Irish/British is a single tick-box under the "White" heading for the answer to the ethnicity question asked in England and Wales (while making the distinction of white Irish).
+Some English people think of the terms 'English' and 'British' as interchangeable.
+This is not the case for the other British countries.

+While the official United Kingdom census does record self-identified ethnic groups, the "English" label is only available in the form of English/Welsh/Scottish/Northern Irish/British under the "White" heading (the other tick-boxes under this heading are: Irish, Gypsy or Irish traveller, and "Any other White background").